sg-s/xolotl/docs/how-to/make-own-models.md

 ```

-!!! warning "conductance" vs. "conductance"
+!!! warning "xolotl.conductance" vs. "conductance"
     Note that there are two different classes called "conductance".
 One of them is an abstract C++ class that all object of type conductance must inherit from.
 The other is a MATLAB class that is used to generate conductances automatically.
 When we're talking about C++ code, we're referring to the abstract C++ class.

 #### Why aren't there any integration routines?

 Because models for conductances are so stereotyped, integration
-routines for them are specified in the conductance class.
+routines for them are specified in the parent conductance class.
 If we look at the [code for the conductance class](https://github.com/sg-s/xolotl/blob/master/c%2B%2B/conductance.hpp), we see this:

 ```C++
     virtual void integrate(double, double);
     virtual void integrateMS(int, double, double);
 ```

-which means that while the conductance class can integrate
-models on its own, you can also override it with your own
-integration routines if you so which, and that will be used.
+In C++, declaring a method "virtual" means that it will be used if
+there isn't anything else that overrides it.
+If you specify your own
+`integrate` method, then that will be used, not the built-in one.

 ## Creating new mechanisms

 Because mechanisms are so generic, the only way to make new
 mechanisms is to write new C++ files.
 As with conductances,
-new mechanisms inherit from the abstract C++ class called "mechanism" and it is typically straightforward to write a new mechanism.
+new mechanisms inherit from the abstract C++ class called
+"mechanism" and it is typically straightforward to write a new mechanism.

 Here's what a skeleton for a new mechanism would look like: